 Back in the days, it was the Shan commander Khun Sa, General Li Mi of the Kuomintang, and in more recent times, people like Wei Hsueh-Kang, commander of the United Wa State Army and in big in the jade and drug trade.
 There is plenty of players and involvement, and corruption is plentiful high up in the hierarchy of Myanmar’s top brass.
 However, I am not digging deeper into that here.
 The point is that the real Golden Triangle is so much more than a sign declaring where Thailand, Myanmar and Laos meet.

 The Golden Triangle is today a tourist attraction called สามเหลี่ยมทองคำ Saam Liam Thong Kham.
 Locally known by Sop Ruak, the Mekong River meets the Ruak River.

 Reginald Le May about the Mekong and Golden Triangle

 Reginald Le May served with the British legation in Bangkok for a while and as Vice Consul in the north.
 In An Asian Arcady is an account of a long trip he took by an elephant in 1914.

 Below my feet the river bank went sheer down for nearly fifty feet; the river itself was a mighty expanse of water flowing swift and clear, with just the top of an island showing, and far away on the other side the bank rose fully as high again, lined with row upon row of tall palms, looking like small shrubs in the distance.Reginald Le May, An Asian Arcady, Cambridge 1926.
 Reprinted in Bangkok 1986.

-Nowadays the landscape has changed completely on Don Sao, with the casino, a China Town and an arena.
+Nowadays, the landscape has changed entirely on Don Sao, with the casino, a China Town and an arena.
 The island is apparently on lease to China.
-In more recent years we have preferred not to go to Don Sao.
+In more recent years, we have preferred not to go to Don Sao.
 But if you intend to, make sure that you bring your passport.